Spectral influence in networks: An application to Input-Output analysis: Spectral influence and cyclicality clustering

-The idea behind the assumption \ref{Singleton} is to decide whether two vertices should be split into two isolated vertices or not, the spiting decision will be taken if the spectral cyclicality is not greater than $1$.
+The idea behind the assumption \ref{Singleton} is to decide whether two vertices should be split into two isolated vertices.
+The split decision will be made if the spectral cyclicality is not greater than $1$.
 Let's analyze the implication of this assumption: Given a graph with two vertices and the corresponding non-negative weight matrix \mbox{$ W=\left(

 \right) $}, the spectrum of the matrix $W$ is

 The spectral cyclicality is therefore